Website | Code

 The libraries

-Code is stored in the libobscura repository.
+The code is stored in the libobscura organization on Codeberg, for most crates inside the libobscura repository.

 Dependencies

 Libobscura uses as few external dependencies as possible, but not any fewer than that.
 Rather than reimplement the world, libobscura tries to reduce scope to reach that place.
-Bigger dependencies like OpenGL libraries are made optional, so that the user can decide if they are desired.
+Bigger dependencies like OpenGL libraries are optional, so that the user can decide if they are desired.

 Why is libobscura not on crates.io?